-What struck your mind as I call out for Oyster Bay?
+What strikes your mind as I call out for Oyster Bay?

-I am sure it is the seashells with pearls or seafood, right?
+I’m sure it’s seashells with pearls or any other seafood, right?

 Well, have you actually tried oysters?

 That green-brown color you see – Yes!
-That ‘green’ is what is called out here in the color.
+That ‘green’ is what is where we’re going here with this color.

-Sherwin Williams Oyster Bay is a crisp green paint color with slight tinges of grey.
+Sherwin Williams Oyster Bay is a crisp green paint color with slight tinges of gray.